Microsoft word - headaches.doc

 Tension headache is the most common type of headache.
 Two out of three people will have at

-, which is best treated by making lifestyle
+least one tension headache in their lifetime, which is best treated by making lifestyle

 adjustments, such as exercise, diet, stress management and attention to posture.